avirup-ghosal/VaultChain/README.md

 # How to Run the Project

-This guide explains how to clone, build, and run the GoChain blockchain project with CLI support using Cobra and PostgreSQL validation.
+This guide explains how to clone, build, and run the VaultChain blockchain project with CLI support using Cobra and PostgreSQL validation.

 ---